Saturday, 11 July 2026

 • Webnews.de

-We invite our readers to share their thoughts when this article is reproduced on our Facebook site https://www.facebook.com/groups/52739504313/ It goes without sayin that there are no official links between Nathan Heller, The New Yorker, Welsh Voice and the National Liberal Party.
-Please note that Welsh Voice has kept the original US spelling and phrases as they are.
+With all of this in mind, and in the spirit of comradeship, free speech and open debate, we feature Angela Nagle’s article below.
+As usual, everything is up for discussion.
+Therefore, readers are invited to share their thoughts when this article is reproduced on the NLTU Facebook site https://www.facebook.com/groups/277840098977231 – and the NLP Facebook site – https://www.facebook.com/groups/52739504313/ It goes without saying that there are no official links between Angela Nagle, American Affairs, the NLTU and the National Liberal Party.
+Please note that the NLTU has kept the original US spelling and phrases as they are.

 .